tien-endotchang/RI-variable-selection/README.md

 **Tien-En Chang & Argon Chen (2025).
 Variable Selection Using Relative Importance Ranking.**

-We propose a class of filter-based variable selection methods built on **Relative Importance (RI)** measures, including General Dominance (GD), Comprehensive Relative Importance (CRI), and a new computationally efficient variant, **CRI.Z**.
+We propose a class of filter-based variable selection methods built on **Relative Importance (RI)** measures, including General Dominance (GD), Comprehensive Relative Importance (CRI), and a *new*, *computationally efficient* variant, **CRI.Z**.
 Our methods are robust to multicollinearity and competitive with state-of-the-art approaches like the lasso and relaxed lasso.

 ---